rossenburgg/workspace/SprinTelex/README.md

 - Node.js
 - Expo CLI
-- MongoDB
+- React Native CLI
+- A Firebase project for backend services

 ### Quickstart

-1. Clone the repository to your local machine.
+1. Clone the repository.
-2. Navigate to the project directory and install dependencies with `npm install`.
+2. Install dependencies with `npm install`.
-3. Start the backend server with `npm run server`.
+3. Set up a Firebase project and configure it in `config/firebaseConfig.js`.
-4. Launch the app with `expo start` or `npm start`.
+4. Start the project with `expo start`.
+5. Follow the instructions in the terminal to open the app on your device or emulator.

 ### License